Why “Should” Is a Dirty Word: Releasing Neurotypical Expectations

 Part IV: The Power of Asking "What Works for Me?"

-“I should be able to work a full 8-hour day without distractions.”→ “What works for me?”“I focus best in 90-minute sprints with body breaks in between.
-I can organize my workload to honor that.”
+"I should be able to work a full 8-hour day without distractions."
+What works for me: I focus best in 90-minute sprints with movement breaks in between.
+I can organize my workload to honor that.

-“I should enjoy social events like everyone else.”→ “What works for me?”“I enjoy one-on-one connection more than big groups.
-I can plan small meetups and leave larger events early.”
+"I should enjoy social events like everyone else."
+What works for me: I connect more easily one-on-one than in big groups.
+I can plan smaller gatherings and give myself permission to leave larger events early.

-“I should be more productive on weekends.”→ “What works for me?”
-“Weekends are for nervous system recovery.
-I recharge best with quiet, unstructured time, and that’s productive in its own way.”
+"I should be more productive on weekends."
+What works for me: Weekends are for nervous system recovery.
+Quiet, unstructured time is how I recharge, and that's productive in its own way.

-This isn’t about lowering the bar.
-It’s about building a better one.
-One that actually reflects your values, your needs, your strengths.
+This isn't about lowering the bar.
+It's about building a better one.
+One that actually reflects your values, your needs, and your strengths.

 Part V: Shifting Your Language, Softening Your Expectations

-Language matters.
 The words we use to talk to ourselves become the beliefs we carry.
+Try gently rephrasing "should" statements in ways that invite curiosity or compassion rather than accusation.

-“I should have finished that by now.” | “What got in the way, and what support do I need?” |
+"I should have finished that by now."
+Try: "What got in the way, and what support do I need?"

-“I should be able to focus.” | “What helps me focus, and can I do more of that?” |
+"I should be able to focus."
+Try: "What helps me focus, and can I create more of those conditions?"

-“I should want to do this.” | “Do I actually want this—or am I chasing a ‘should’?” |
+"I should want to do this."
+Try: "Do I actually want this, or am I chasing a 'should'?"

-“I should push through.” | “Would resting now help me come back stronger?” |
+"I should push through."
+Try: "Would resting now help me come back stronger?"

-These aren’t just semantic tweaks, they’re mindset shifts.
-You’re choosing inquiry over accusation.
+These aren't just semantic tweaks.
+They're mindset shifts.
+You're choosing inquiry over accusation.
 Self-trust over self-blame.

 Part VI: Success, Redefined